Overview for Mestia and the Trails of Svaneti

-Option 1: Walk along the paths running between the fences of different family yards, pass by the famous Svanetian towers and observe a village life.
-Visit Mestia Historical-Ethnographic Museum, where unique manuscripts and icons are kept.
+Option 1: Walk along the paths running between the fences of different family yards, pass by the famous Svanetian towers and observe village life.
+Visit the Mestia Historical-Ethnographic Museum, where unique manuscripts and icons are kept.
 Also visit Mikheil Khergiani House-Museum.
 He was a very famous Georgian alpinist.
-In his House-Museum you can learn about his career and also see a room which shows an old traditional Svanetian way of living and layout of the room.
+In his House-Museum, you can learn about his career and also see a room which shows an old traditional Svanetian way of living and layout of the room.

 - Walking for the day: 4 hours (optional)

 From the park in Mestia town centre, head down the road southeast which leads towards the museum.
 Cross the bridge just past the restaurant Dror, immediately turning left after the river.
 Walk to the village of Lahkiri, cross the valley and reach Cholashi and its beer bar where you have a refreshment, and continue north of the Mulkhura to Zhabeshi at the end of the valley.
 This was the normal route before summer of 2017, when a major storm washed out the bridges.
 Until autumn of 2017, the only way to cross the river in Zhabeshi was via a zip-line (Tyrolean traverse) set up and operated by a local mountain guide (ticket not included).
 An easier and more comfortable way to get to Zhabeshi is to cross the car bridge after Cholashi.

 - Walking for the day: 15 km, 5-6h ↑730m ↓500m

 From Zhabeshi, the trail is marked with red and white signs following the road south from Zhabeshi.
 Walk past the Tetnuldi ski resort.
 Then follow the path to the village of Adishi.